codeforsanjose/BadgeHub/README.md

 12. Finally, close the browser and reboot the device.

 After rebooting, the Raspberry Pi will automatically start Chromium in kiosk mode and display the login system.

+### <a name="uploading_data">Uploading to Google sheets</a>

+1. Open Chromium and browse to [https://developers.google.com/sheets/api/quickstart/python](https://developers.google.com/sheets/api/quickstart/python).
+2. Follow the instructions under "Step 1: Turn on the Google Sheets API" to create and download client_secret.json.
+3. Copy the file into the CFSJ-Login-System folder.

+The uploder.py copies the user name and email address of the guest from the `.csv` file into Google sheets.
+After a successful update, the `.csv` file is deleted.
+If the update fails, the user information is retained in the `.csv` file until a successful retry.